 On the other hand, a woman may inherit this gene from her mother, and pass it onto her daughter, so that both generations have increased chances of bearing twins.

-Living—or procreating—in a warmer climate may increase your chance of having twins.
-Busted
+Myth: Living—or procreating—in a warmer climate may increase your chance of having twins.

-This one seems pretty cut and dried—obviously, twins share the same parents ... don't they?
-Busted:
+Myth: This one seems pretty cut and dried—obviously, twins share the same parents ... don't they?

 Myth: Mothers are often told—even sometimes by their doctors—that it's too difficult to breastfeed twins.
 They may be encouraged to supplement with formula or forget breastfeeding entirely.

 Busted: It's quite possible to breastfeed twins.
 After all, twins were being birthed long before the days of Enfamil—cavewomen couldn't just stroll across the street for another bottle.
 It does prove more difficult for a mother to feed multiple babies, but even the American Academy of Pediatricians (AAP) says that with consistent feedings, this can be accomplished.

 "Older Women Are More Likely to Have Twins" 9 of 10

 Myth: As a woman ages, the risk of conceiving twins increases.

 Busted: This one is true, but only in the case of fraternal twins.
 As a woman ages, her FSH levels increase, and her body is more inclined to release more than one egg in a cycle (or hyperovulate), which increases the risk of conceiving fraternal twins and triplets.